The 5th Wave (series): Secondary characters

 Lieutenant Colonel Alexander Vosch - The main antagonist though the trilogy.
 He leads the 5th wave bases and Silencers stationed across the world.
 Throughout the books he is steadily sadistic and cruel.
 First introduced by killing Cassie's father and gathering her brother Sam into a yellow school bus under the guise of safe keeping, he is showing brainwashing young people at Camp Haven, as part of the fifth wave.
 He later destroys Camp Haven, and kills thousands of children in the process.

 Grace - a Silencer like Evan, programmed by the 12th System to believe she is a part of the immortal alien "Others" taking over.
 They befriended each other before the waves began.
 Grace saves Evan after finding him severely wounded in an escape pod.
-She is killed when Poundcake detonates a bomb inside the hotel.
+She is later killed when Poundcake detonates a bomb inside the hotel.

 Dumbo - the twelve year old medical officer in Squad 53.
 One of his most prominent features is his extraordinarily large ears, like his namesake.
 He's known for his loyalty, risking himself for the other characters many times over throughout the series.
 Traveling through Urbana on a hopeless mission to save Teacup and Ringer, he dives into Zombie at the last second and takes a bullet to the back.
 Unable to stay Zombie leaves Dumbo with the promise to return with Ringer and Teacup.
 When he returns he finds Dumbo has crawled ten blocks away in delirium, looking for Zombie.

 Allison "Teacup" or "Cup" - a seven-year-old member of Squad 53.
-She is described as "the meanest seven-year-old you've ever seen" by Zombie.
+She is described as "the meanest seven-year-old you've ever seen" by Zombie, she has even been noted to sleep with a gun in her hands.
 Teacup grows close to Ringer as the only other female in Squad 53, especially after the destruction of Camp Haven.
 She is shot by Ringer who mistakes her for an Other.
 Ringer surrenders to Vosch knowing it is the only way to save Teacup's life, and Vosch uses Teacup as leverage against Ringer.
-Teacup is killed by Razor so Vosch will have no more leverage against her.
+Teacup is killed by Razor so Vosch will have no more leverage against Ringer.